 What Patients Should Know

 Welcome to the Patient Information section of IAC CT online.
-The IAC provides the following information as a service to the general public.
-This section is designed to help prospective patients stay educated and informed about computed tomography (CT) imaging and the importance of accredited facilities.
+The IAC provides the following information about CT as a service to the general public.
+This section is designed to help prospective patients stay educated and informed about CT and the importance of accredited facilities.

 What is a CT examination?